 The Pennsylvania Quakers from the Ivy League are next.
 Penn finished last season with a fourth place finish and a 16-11 record overall.
 They finished on KenPom at 141 and at 149 in the NET.
 Penn is losing three senior starters to graduation.
 The other two starters were primarily freshman.
 Because of that, Penn is most likely going to be worse next year with a very inexperienced lineup.
 Penn will be no better than a Quad 3 game and could very well be the worst team in this tournament.
 Do not hope for this draw, Flyer fans.

 The Panthers of Pittsburgh are the last Power 5 conference team in this list.
 Still a rebuilding project ever since Jamie Dixon left years ago, Pittsburgh has had many rough years and is showing signs of turning it around with Jeff Capel.
 Turning it around doesn’t necessarily mean you are a good team now, though.
 Pitt finished last season at 16-17 and 13th in the ACC.
 That is good for 111 in KenPom and 109 in the NET.
 Capel’s team is still young and growing from last season and should be better this year.
 The Panthers are bringing back three starters, only losing two starters to graduation and the transfer portal (Trey McGowens).
 They lost a key reserve player to the portal as well in Ryan Murphy.
 Although the team is young and should be better, I would not count on the Panthers to be a quality game.
 They are a team from a powerful basketball conference in the ACC, so out of all the teams in the field that can get significantly better, it’s Pitt.
-They will most likely be a Quad 2 game, so put them in the middle of the list.
+They will most likely be a Quad 2 game, so put them near the top of the list.

 Utah State is coming off of a season where they would have made the NCAA tournament after a clutch shot from Sam Merrill in the Mountain West tournament final over San Diego State.
 The Aggies finished last season 26-8 and second in the Mountain West, which was good for 41 in KenPom and 40 in the NET.
 This team is going to miss their best player in Merrill to graduation.
 They are also losing one more senior starter in Diogo Brito, who wasn’t that big of a contributor.
 However, the Aggies lost their starting junior point guard to the transfer portal in Abel Porter.
 With that, the teams is not looking so good.
 Utah State is a good basketball program, no doubt, but last year’s team will be hard to match.
 It will most likely be a down year for the Aggies compared to last year, but they had a lot of guys who contributed off the bench, so it will be interesting to see where Utah State is headed.
 They are most likely a borderline Quad 2/3 game.